Frequently Asked Questions (FAQ) for Listeners

 Why not release the original album with Brian's voice?

-What do you hope listeners take away from hearing Dawson and Sadie side by side?
+What do you hope listeners take away from hearing all three versions?

 Is this meant to replace human singers?